rustwasm/rfcs/text/010-wasm-pack-watch-and-serve.md

 build profile, and the target environment.
 It takes extra options after `--` that get passed through straight to `cargo build`.

-Additionally, it has a `--no-watch` flag to disable watching the crate for changes to kick off automatic re-builds, and a `--port` option to specifiy the port the local server should bind to.
+Additionally, it has

+* a `--no-watch` flag to disable watching the crate for changes to kick off automatic re-builds,
+* a `--port <port>` option to specifiy the port the local server should bind to,
+* and a `--root <root>` option to specify the root directory to serve files from.

 ```
 USAGE: